Pipes and harmonics: cylindrical and conical bores

-Why do closed conical bores have the same set of resonances as open cylindrical bores of the same length, whereas closed cylindrical bores of the same length have only odd harmonics starting one octave lower?
+Why do closed conical bores have nearly the same set of resonances as open cylindrical bores of the same length, whereas closed cylindrical bores of the same length have only odd harmonics starting one octave lower?

 The bores of three woodwind instruments are sketched below.
 The diameters are exaggerated.
 The flute (top) and clarinet (middle) are approximately cylinders in shape.
 The oboe (right) is approximately conical (as are the saxophone and bassoon).
 The clarinet is about the same length as the flute, but plays nearly an octave lower.
 The oboe is closed like the clarinet, but its range is close to that of the flute.